grosser/logrecycler/Readme.md

 ## Release

+- manually tag on master
-Create a new release via github UI, workflow will automatically build a new binary.
+- create a new release via github UI
+- GA workflow will automatically build a new binary

 ## TODO
 - `glog: full` to also capture `location` and `thread`